CleverPumpkin/CrunchyCalendar/README.md

 ## Saving and Restoring state
-Calendar takes care of saving and restoring its internal state (selected dates, selection mode, etc.), so there's no need to save it manually and call setupCalendar() method every time, when `Activity` or `Fragment` is recreated.
+Calendar takes care of saving and restoring its internal state (selected dates, selection mode, etc.), so there's no need to save it manually and call `CalendarView.setupCalendar()` method every time, when `Activity` or `Fragment` is recreated.

-If a Calendar was set up with `setupCalendar()` method **before** restoring state, previous saved state will be ignored.
+If a Calendar was set up with `CalendarView.setupCalendar()` method **before** restoring state, previous saved state will be ignored.

 ## Dates Selection